ASAPprime® Data Analysis

 B: humidity sensitivity factor

-The isoconversion times (tiso) at all conditions are fit to t moisture-corrected Arrhenius equation above which has been shown to work across all chemical and most physical changes that occur as samples age.
+The isoconversion times (t iso) at all conditions are fit to the moisture-corrected Arrhenius equation above, which has been shown to work across all chemical and most physical changes that occur as samples age.

 Instead of using rate constants, ASAPprime® uses the inverse of isoconversion times; error bars from the isoconversion times are propagated by Monte Carlo simulations to determine the precision in the fitting parameters.
 These are used to calculate the probability that a product will remain within its specification limits at the end of shelf-life.

 Graphical representation of the modified Arrhenius equation used with ASAPprime®.